 Mycelium has been around for a lot of years.
 It was one of the earliest mobile bitcoin wallets and continues to be a crowd favorite.
 It’s available for Android and iOS devices, and can be downloaded for free.

 One of the downsides to Mycelium is that doesn’t boast the most intuitive interface.
 So, folks new to using Bitcoin for sports betting may be turned off by it.

 On the other hand, Mycelium offers a lot of nice security features that’ll help to secure your money.
 For example, you can make use of a “Watch Only” account (similar to GreenAddress).
 You can also store large amounts of bitcoins with added security by deleting the private keys, and importing them when you need them.

 The interface is a bit complicated.
 But once you grow accustomed to it, Mycelium makes a great Bitcoin wallet for use at sites like Bovada, MyBookie, and Intertops.

 Blockchain is a “hot wallet.”
 It’s in the cloud, similar to GreenAddress.
 It’s also one of the most popular wallet services in use today thanks largely to its simple interface.
-It’s worth noting that its popularity is a doubled-edged sword.
-It’s a seductive target for hackers.
+It is also worth noting that its popularity is a doubled-edged sword making it a seductive target for hackers.